 Readers of Wein’s novel Code Name Verity will … Continue reading

 The walls of her tiny prison cell and the soothing voice of the boy in the cell next to hers make up Em’s world.
 She waits, dreading the moment the doctor will come again, because she knows he’ll use whatever means necessary to force her to reveal the location of coveted documents.
 When Em finds a message hidden in the cell’s drain, she knows following the instructions are the only way she can be free.
 She must find a way to kill the doctor and prevent the creation of the time machine that will destroy the world as she knows it.

-As Marina prepares to attend a … Continue reading
+As Marina prepares to … Continue reading

 Every Last Word by Tamara Ireland Stone

 She might look just like another one of the popular girls, but Samantha has a secret not even her best friends can know: she suffers from OCD.
 She needs weekly visits to a psychiatrist and prescription meds to keep her anxieties at bay.